ltpitt/python-jupyter-RNN-tv-script-generation/README.md

 ### Build the Graph
-Build the graph using the neural network you implemented.
+Building the graph using the implemented neural network.

 ```python